 Puerto Rico Loses Power — Again

-Puerto Rico has experienced an island-wide blackout, seven months after Hurricane Maria hit the island and devastated much of its infrastructure.
+Puerto Rico has experienced an islandwide blackout seven months after Hurricane Maria hit the island and devastated much of its infrastructure.

 Every single power customer on the U.S. territory is without power, NPR's Adrian Florido reports from San Juan.
 More than 3 million people are affected.
 It's the first total blackout since Hurricane Maria.